-Figure 2: Relationship between variance explained by the cis additive locus (x-axis) and genomic inflation factor for the interaction test statistic (y-axis).
-Each point represents one simulation, where the genomic inflation factor was calculated from 502,510 interaction tests
+Figure 2: Relationship between variance explained by the cis additive locus (x-axis) and genomic inflation factor for the interaction test statistic (y-axis) across three different simulation scenarios (rows of figures) as described in the Methods.
+Each point represents one simulation, where the genomic inflation factor was calculated from approximately 500,000 interaction tests.
+Scenario 1 involves a single locus at MBNL1 that was shown to have high inflation in Figure 1.
+Scenario 2 is a mixture of all loci, where the causal variance explained is allowed to vary.
+Scenario 3 is the same as in scenario 2, but the causal variance for each cis effect is fixed based on results from the eQTLGen analysis.
+Clusters of plots represent the variation in genomic inflation for a particular locus.